 Unlicensed Prescriptions

-Prescribing of Diazepam for Investigative Procedures and Fear of Flying.
+Prescribing of Sedatives for Investigative Procedures and Fear of Flying.

-Diazepam in the UK is a Class C/Schedule IV controlled drug.
-People often come to us requesting the doctor or nurse to prescribe diazepam for fear of flying or assist with sleep during flights.
-Diazepam is a sedative, which means it makes you sleepy and more relaxed.
+Sedatives in the UK is a Class C/Schedule IV controlled drug.
+People often come to us requesting the doctor or nurse to prescribe sedatives for fear of flying or assist with sleep during flights.
+A sedative makes you sleepy and more relaxed.
 There are a number of very good reasons why prescribing this drug is not recommended.

 According to the prescribing guidelines doctors follow (British National Formulary) diazepam is contraindicated (not allowed) for treating phobias (fears).
 It also states that “the use of benzodiazepines to treat short-term ‘mild’ anxiety is inappropriate.

-Diazepam and similar controlled drugs are illegal in a number of countries.
+Sedatives or a controlled drug is illegal in a number of countries.
 They may be confiscated or you may find yourself in trouble with the police.
 The passenger may also need to use a different strategy for the homeward bound journey and/or other legs of the journey.

 For further information please visit: